team-mount-ventoux/JayPS-WatchFace/README.md

-AdventureTracker-PebbleWatchFace
+PebbleBike-PebbleWatchFace
 ==========================

-Pebble Watch Face for the Adventure Tracker App
+Pebble Watch Face for the Pebble Bike App

-Adventure tracker is a simple app show your current grid reference when hiking or current speed / distance when cycling.
+[Pebble Bike](http://www.pebblebike.com) is a GPS cycle computer for your Pebble smart watch, this simple app uses your phone's GPS to send speed, distance and altitude data to your Pebble.